Policy Framework CSIT Testing

 Make sure to do the same changes to any other components that are using locally built images.

-After finished with edits in compose file, then use the run-project-csit.sh script to run the test suite.
+Then use the run-project-csit.sh script to run the test suite.

 cd ~/git/policy/docker

-./csit/run-project-csit.sh <component>
+./csit/run-project-csit.sh <component> --local

 The <component> input is any of the policy components available: